RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ```

 Function `parse` applies a failing computation on a value inside `Magic` if one exists or keeps
-the error untouched otherwise.
+the error message untouched otherwise.
 Change in the representation requires to change `map` and
 `parse` can help with that too.

 ```